 The funds you or your employer contribute to your HSA are yours to keep year after year, unlike the use-it-or-lose-it rule of FSAs.
 This allows you to save and grow funds over time for future expected or unexpected medical expenses.
 For example, money you save in your HSA this year could be used to pay for a surgery 10 years from now.
 As long as you spend HSA funds on qualified medical expenses, you will not receive a penalty for removing funds.

 An HSA is a personal financial account, meaning the money in the account is yours even if you leave your employer.
 If you switch employers and find yourself with multiple HSAs, you can consolidate them into a single account.

 Can you invest HSA funds for growth?

 Yes, an HSA makes an excellent investment vehicle.
 Once you meet the minimum balance requirement ($1,000, for example), you may invest your HSA dollars for growth, and any earnings are tax-free.
-Some HSA providers simplify the experience even further, with a solution that allows consumers to invest their HSA funds directly within the HSA experience and that provides an advisor tool to help less experienced investors.
+Some HSA providers simplify the experience with a solution that allows consumers to invest their HSA funds directly within the HSA experience.
+Some, like those powered by Alegeus, also provide an advisor tool to help less experienced investors.